 7 The developer's engineer shall prepare a final stormwater management plan that addresses potential impacts on adjoining properties, the Enterprise drainage system and the Tansy Creek drainage system.
 The plan shall be reviewed and approved by the city's consulting engineer prior to final plat approval for the first phase of the project.
-A Final Stormwater Plan is submitted with this application.
-8 The developer will submit an updated geo-technical report for the development area that addresses any special construction requirements due to soils conditions prior to final plat approval.
-An Updated Geotechnical Report is submitted with this application.
-9 Final utility plans will meet all requirements of the State Fire Code relating to distance to a hydrant and water flow.
+A Final Stormwater Plan is submitted v 8 The developer will submit an updated geo-technical report for the development area that addresses any special construction requirements due to soils conditions prior to final plat approval.
+An Updated Geotechnical Report is sub 9 Final utility plans will meet all requirements of the State Fire Code relating to distance to a hydrant and water flow.
 The City Fire Chief shall approve plans prior to construction.
-Final utility plans are submitted that meet State Fire Code requirements.
-The Developer understands that they will be approved by the City Fire Chief prior to construction commencement.
-10 The developer will obtain any required approval from Clatsop County for the entrance points onto Ridge Road.
+Final utility plans are submitted that n that they will be approved by the City The developer will obtain any required approval from Clatsop County for the entrance points onto Ridge Road.
 The development will prohibit direct private access to Ridge Road for individual lots.
-There will be no private access for individual lots to ridge road, which is shown on the submitted Preliminary Plans.
-The Developer will seek approval from Clatsop County for any entrance points onto Ridge Road in accordance with this condition of approval.
-11 The City Planning Director or designee shall assign street names and addresses based on the City of Warrenton addressing grid and City Code Requirements.
+There will be no private access for indi Preliminary Plans.
+The Developer will s Ridge Road in accordance with this cor 11 The City Planning Director or designee shall assign street names and addresses based on the City of Warrenton addressing grid and City Code Requirements.
 All addresses will be clearly posted on each structure.
-The Developer understands and acknowledges that street names and addresses will be assigned.
-All assigned addresses will be posted on each structure.
-12 The developer will propose development covenants that establish all building setbacks from other structures, roadways, sidewalks, etc. The design standards shall outline exterior design themes, property maintenance and exterior storage requirements.
-The covenants shall be recorded with the final plat documents for each phase of development. exterior design themes, exterior storage requirements, and establishes an Architectural Design Review 13 The developer will reimburse the City of Warrenton for the costs associated with outside engineering, financial review, and planning consulting that is required for the review and construction management for this project.
-The City will review the scope of the contracts with the developer. lwith differde engineering financial review, and hianning consulting as required.
-Such reimbursement 14 Deviations in residential design standards, setbacks shall be addressed in the development agreement.
-Any presently proposed deviations from residential design standards are addressed in the development agreement.
-The residential design standards for the multifamily portion of the development will be reviewed as part of the Site Design Review application to be submitted at a later date.
+The Developer understands and ackno assigned addresses will be posted on e 12 The developer will propose development covenants that establish all building setbacks from other structures, roadways, sidewalks, etc. The design standards shall outline exterior design themes, property maintenance and exterior storage requirements.
+The covenants shall be recorded with the final plat documents for each phase of development. exterior design themes, exterior stora 13 The developer will reimburse the City of Warrenton for the costs associated with outside engineering, financial review, and planning consulting that is required for the review and construction management for this project.
+The City will review the scope of the contracts with the developer. with outside engineering financial rev 14 Deviations in residential design standards, setbacks shall be addressed in the development agreement.
+Any presently proposed deviations fro development agreement.
+The resident development will be reviewed as part o date.
 15 The developer will financially participate with Clatsop County on the construction of appropriate turn lanes, deceleration lanes and pedestrian cross walks adjacent to the proposed development.
-This condition of approval is satisfied by the Transportation Impact Analysis (TIA) completed by Lancaster Mobley for the development, which concludes that no mitigation of intersections is necessary, no new traffic signals are warranted, and all study intersections currently operate and are projected to continue operating acceptably per agency standards through the 2031 buildout year.
-Based on these findings, no financial participation in additional turn lanes, deceleration lanes, or pedestrian crosswalks is required.
-In lieu of land dedicated to public open space, the developer shall construct a multi-purpose path along the western side of the project area or immediately adjacent to the right-of-way, the location of which will be approved by Clatsop County Public Works department.
-The design of the trail shall be reviewed and approved by the Planning Commission as part of the Final PUD approval process. for review and approval by the Planning Commission.
-Construction of the path along the frontage of
+This condition of approval is satisfied I Lancaster Mobley for the development necessary, no new traffic signals are w projected to continue operating accep Based on these findings, no financial p pedestrian crosswalks is required.
+16 In lieu of land dedicated to public open space, the developer shall construct a multi-purpose path along the western side of the project area or immediately adjacent to the right-of-way, the location of which will be approved by Clatsop County Public Works department.
+The design of the trail shall be reviewed and approved by the Planning Commission as part of the Final PUD approval process. for review and approval by the Plannir with this application.